intonoya/Libft/README.md

 35. ft_lstnew:      Allocates (with malloc(3)) and returns a new node.
                     The member variable is initialized with the value of the next parameter.
 The variable is initialized to NULL;
-36. ft_lstadd_front:Adds the node ’new’ at the beginning of the list;
+36. ft_lstadd_front: Adds the node ’new’ at the beginning of the list;
 37. ft_lstsize:     Counts the number of nodes in a list;
 38. ft_lstlast:     Returns the last node of the list;
 39. ft_lstadd_back: Adds the node at the end of the list;